JurajDoncevic/SomeExtensions/README.md

 # SomeExtensions
-Some simple functional extensions for C#
+Some simple functional extensions for C#.
+I built a [FP web app](https://github.com/JurajDoncevic/FPWebApp) using them

 Inspired by lectures given by Simon Painter and Kathleen Dollard.